Nemo1411/Hyperspectral-Image-D-noising/README.md

 ## Note:
 Increase the number of iterations for better results.
+Or use the pretrained models to see different results

 ## Contribution
 Contributions to this project are welcome.
 To contribute, please follow these steps: